 Web Performance Masterclass

-In this exclusive debut, Harry is going to share some of his closest secrets.
+Back by popular demand, Harry is going to share some of his closest secrets.
 Over the course of several sessions, we’ll take a journey from the back-end to the front, auditing the performance of real websites.

 We’ll be plotting data and findings, making it compelling to clients and non-technical stakeholders; drawing up backlogs and hit-lists; hacking on fixes, improvements, and experiments; and learning a whole lot of forensic, detailed, and often completely obscure performance information on the way.